jxpress/lightning-hydra-template-vertex-ai/documents/translated_blog.md

 <br>

-One of the values we hold dear at JX News Agency is Speed, and in order to support this philosophy from the ML side as well, we want to finish training faster and speed up the development for our business. # TODO 会社の名前の確認
+One of the values we hold dear at JX PRESS Corporation is Speed, and in order to support this philosophy from the ML side as well, we want to finish training faster and speed up the development for our business.

 Therefore, we would like to run many experiments in parallel when optimizing hyperparameters.
 Such parallel training can be easily achieved using Vertex AI, a fully managed ML service (see example below in Fig.1).

-On the other hand, the hyperparameter tuning function of Vertex AI Training is incompatible with Hydra, which is used in the template code of JX News Agency, and we could not use it as it is. # TODO 会社の名前の確認
+On the other hand, the hyperparameter tuning function of Vertex AI Training is incompatible with Hydra, which is used in the template code of JX PRESS Corporation, and we could not use it as it is.

 ## 😖 Problem.
 In hyperparameter tuning, the Vertex AI passes hyperparameters to the train containers using command line arguments, and after learning is complete, optimization of the hyperparameters is performed by sending the metric values to the Vertex AI from trian containers.